 Dornier Do 28 is a family of twin-engine light utility aeroplanes from Dornier Flugzeugwerk.
-The first production version, substantially based on the relatively popular single-engine Do 27, was the Do 28 A-1 with two 250HP Lycoming O-540 engines and two-bladed propellers.
-This was developed into the Do 28 B-1 with two 290HP IO-540 engines, three-bladed propellers, larger tail and redesigned nose.
-Sixty of each model were produced.
-The Do 28 B was followed by a similar but entirely new and larger design, the Do 28 D. The Do 28 D was developed further into the Do 128, which in turn tested a new wing ("TNT") and turboprop engines used for the Do 228.
-All these types had good "Short Take-off and Landing" (STOL) capabilities.
+Substantially based on their relatively popular single-engine Do 27, the Do 28 A with two 250HP Lycoming O-540 engines first flew on the 20th of March 1960.
+Having generally good flight characteristics except for poor single-engine performance, Do 28 A was developed three years later into the Do 28 B, with two 290HP IO-540 engines, three-bladed propellers, larger tail, and redesigned nose.
+The Do 28 B was followed by an entirely new and larger design, only superficially similar to the previous models: the Do 28 D. All three types are designed to have good "short take-off and landing" (STOL) capabilities.
 This page focuses on the Do 28 A.

 |Landing Speed (km/h)||85||85|